ralphchen/vpc/intl.en-US/API reference/Router interface/CreateRouterInterface.md

-# CreateRouterInterface {#reference_i422w_xmt_ndb .reference}
+# CreateRouterInterface {#reference_i4w_xmt_ndb .reference}

 Create a router interface.

-When calling this interface to create a router interface, note:
+When calling this API to create a router interface, note:

 -   Up to one pair of interconnected router interfaces can be created between two VRouters.